nerdschoolbergen/build-and-deploy/_exercises/exercise_5.md

 * In `PosterCard.jsx`, `import` a `Button` from `material-ui`, which is the UI library we use.
 [Here are some demos for making buttons](https://material-ui-next.com/demos/buttons/)

 * The button should be placed inside the `CardActions` element in `PosterCard.jsx`.
 * In the button's `href` prop, construct a full url to The Movie Db's page for the given movie.
 You can use `https://www.themoviedb.org/movie/MOVIE_ID` as the url.
-The `MOVIE_ID` is available in `movieDetails` which is already available inside `PosterCard`.
+The movie ID is available in `movieDetails` (`movieDetails.id`) which is already available inside `PosterCard`.

 ### Print all movie details to the screen